About Port Antigua P.O.A.

 When and where are the BOD meetings held?

 See the Home Page of the website for the date, time and location of the next meetings.
 The calendar also lists them.
 The meetings are held every third Monday of the month, even if it falls on a holiday.
-Notices and Agendas are emailed to owners who have given us permission to use email.
+Notices and Agendas are emailed to owners who have given us their address.
 Agendas are also posted on the website and at the Beach entrance.
 Everyone is welcome to attend.

 When is the Annual Meeting of the Association held?